GAGAH is a foster based organisation, and our army of foster families really are our most valuable volunteers.

 How does the dog behave in a busy situation (such as the hustle and bustle of a town/city)?

-We will also ask you to take the dog to be neutered whilst in your care at one of our approved veterinary surgeries.
+We will also ask you to take the dog to be vaccinated and neutered whilst in your care at one of our approved veterinary surgeries.